 To furrow one’s eyebrows means to wrinkle them.
 Someone with furrowed eyebrows has visible lines on their forehead.
 The furrowing of eyebrows occurs when eyebrows are lowered, brought together, or raised.
 When eyebrows are in the neutral position, they don’t cause lines on the forehead.
 Eyebrow movement in humans is a robust social signaling system. …

-People blink excessively for a variety of reasons.
-The biological function of blinking is to lubricate the eyeballs to keep them moist.
+People blink excessively for various reasons.
+The biological function of blinking is to keep the eyes moist.
 When our eyes become dry due to irritation, eyestrain, or contact lenses, we blink more.
-In addition, excessive blinking is caused by some medical conditions and treatments such as: Excessive blinking also has …
+In addition, excessive blinking is caused by some medical conditions and treatments such as: Excessive blinking also has psychological and social reasons, which …

 Like every other universal emotion, sadness shows in our body language.
 People often don’t even have to utter “I’m sad” because they have sadness written all over them.
 Sadness is easily recognizable in facial expressions and body language.
 Often, we experience mixed emotions, and this mixedness is reflected in our body language.
 This can make …